 Appointments required and a fee of $0.30/lb will be charged.
 Read on for more details and a list of frequently asked questions.
-Similar to 2019, participants must sign up for an appointment in advance.
-Appointment slots are available in 15 minute increments and are limited to 15 customers per slot (8 for June in light of COVID-19).
+Participants must sign up for an appointment in advance.
+Appointment slots are available in 15 minute increments and are limited to 15 customers per slot.
 All acceptable material will be weighed as is and each customer will be charged $0.30 per pound for disposal.
 Pre-registration will help control traffic flow and reduce congestion.
-Each event will be limited to the number of registrants listed (360; 224 for June).
+Each event will be limited to the number of registrants listed (360).
 Appointments are available on a first-come, first-served basis.
 Only one appointment (quantity) per customer per year allowed.
 Cumberland County residents only.

 Cumberland County Recycling Center

 Carlisle, PA (Map)

 Cumberland County residents may make an appointment by visiting https://www.signupgenius.com/go/70a044da9af23a7fe3-2019.
 It is extremely important that customers abide by their registered times!